 One downfall that is worth mentioning is that these are less forgiving than the AP2’s.
 The thinner topline and shorter blade length require consistent contact in the middle of the face to perform well.
 If you are confident with you ability to hit it within a quarter sized area of the sweet spot, these are the clubs for you.
 You will be rewarded with incredible feel and distance.

-Most Durable: Ping s55
+3) Most Durable Players Iron: Ping s55

 Durability should be a large determining factor for a skilled golfer when choosing which iron set to buy, even at $500 or less.
 You don’t want a set that will have worn down club faces and grooves within a year.
 As someone that probably plays numerous rounds a year, a set that lasts hundreds of rounds will benefit your wallet greatly.